 Safety First: These guidelines should be considered in light of safety and practicability for crew.
 Crew safety should always come first.
 Cetaceans can be very powerful and hooked or entangled cetaceans can be unpredictable, therefore it is not safe to enter the water in order to release an animal.

 Suggested Equipment: Vessels should have equipment on board to facilitate the release of cetaceans.
 For purse seine vessels, suggested equipment includes: canvas or net slings or stretchers for carrying or lifting, large mesh net or grid to cover hatches/hoppers, and tools for cutting/removing net.
 For longline vessels, suggested equipment includes long handled cutters and de-hookers.
+Long handled cutters should have a blunt outer edge and curved blade with the sharp end on the inside to avoid damaging the animal.

 Training: Crew should be provided with training on best practices for the safe handling and release of cetaceans, including the use of appropriate equipment carried on board for such purposes.

-Interactions: Once a cetacean is observed inside a purse seine net or hooked or entangled on longline gear, immediately notify the captain or fishing master and ensure the crew knows what to do.
+Notifications: Once a cetacean is observed inside a purse seine net or hooked or entangled on longline gear, immediately notify the captain or fishing master and ensure the crew knows what to do.

 General Guidelines: For all gear types, keep animals in the water whenever possible.
 Removing a cetacean from the water is extremely stressful for the animal and can cause injury, so they should be released while in the water, wherever possible.
 However, cetaceans can be very powerful and hooked or entangled cetaceans can be unpredictable, therefore it is not safe to enter the water in order to release an animal.
 If it is necessary to land small cetaceans on deck in purse seine fisheries, always minimize time on deck and release cetaceans back to the water as soon as possible.
 When handling cetaceans, it is always best to handle with two or more people.

-ANNEX I: GUIDELINES FOR THE SAFE HANDLING AND RELEASE OF CETACEANS IN PURSE SEINE GEAR

-ANNEX II: GUIDELINES FOR THE SAFE HANDLING AND RELEASE OF CETACEANS IN LONGLINE GEAR

 ANNEX I: GUIDELINES FOR THE SAFE HANDLING AND RELEASE OF CETACEANS PURSE SEINE GEAR:

 FOR LARGE CETACEANS (baleen whales and sperm whales) :